marita30/CV/README.md

 With my experience at Makers Academy and the online courses like udemy I could prove myself that I'm a fast learner person since I could pick up any tech language and learn it fast, This is the result of having good bases of software Engineer.

 #### ***Open mind***
-Being outside of my comfort zone, outside of my country, in a place Which nobody was able to speak a word of spanish and keep traveling around the world, since I'm not in Nicaragua anymore, I'm living here at Chile, force me to be an open mind person and accept different ideologies and cultures
+Being outside of my comfort zone, outside of my country, in a place Which nobody was able to speak a word of spanish and keep traveling around the world, since I'm not in Nicaragua anymore, I'm living here at Chile, force me to be an open minded person and accept different ideologies and cultures

 #### ***Team Work***
 Most of my project are personal but There're others That I worked in group since the bootcamp requested.
 This allowed me to improve this soft skill since I was able to worry about the team, to take decision based on the team's needs and be able to collaborate at github with a team.